 Lahore is the capital of Punjab state.
-Home to 11m people it is Pakistan’s second largest city and its cultural hub.
+Home to 11m people it’s Pakistan’s second largest city and its cultural hub.

 Legend has it that Prince Loh, son of the Hindu Lord Rama set up camp on the banks of the River Ravi and gave his name to the settlement.
 Historians estimate Lahore dates back at least 4,000 years.
 The Mughals made it an important city, but much of its beautiful architecture came at the end of the Mughal period.

-With Pakistan’s general election only a couple of days previously and the losers (who were in power) wanting a recount we had grilled our border pick up on the general mood and whether there is anywhere we shouldn’t go.
-We were told there had been big celebrations every night as the vast majority of people support Imran Khan, and that the recount was expected as Khan had said pre-election that is there is any dispute over the results they would simply recount them.
-This was reaffirmed when we checked into our hotel and Khan came on the tv, the 3 guys behind reception started cheering.
+With Pakistan’s general election only a couple of days earlier and the losers (who were in power) wanting a recount we had grilled our border pick up on the general mood and whether there is anywhere we shouldn’t go.
+We were told there had been big celebrations every night as the vast majority of people support Imran Khan, and that the recount was expected as Khan had said pre-election that if there is any dispute over the results they would simply recount.
+This was reaffirmed when we checked into our hotel and Khan came on the TV, the 3 guys behind reception started cheering.

 After a quick freshen up our first task was to try and get a SIM card.
-You can buy them everywhere on the streets for any network, unless you are a foreigner.
+You can buy them everywhere on the streets, unless you are a foreigner.
 Then you can only buy them at one of the provider’s main offices in Lahore or Islamabad.
-A Saturday afternoon we knew they’d be closed on Sunday and google says the one we’d researched as being rumoured to get better reception in the mountains closed in less than a couple of hours.
+A Saturday afternoon we knew they’d be closed on Sunday and google says the one we’d researched as being rumoured to get better reception in the mountains closed in a couple of hours.

 It was stinking hot and sweaty but it is always good to get the practicalities done.
 The street our hotel was on looked like a proper dusty Pakistan street and being near a market area had a number of useful shops.
 We walked a couple of hundred metres to the junction of a busier road and found a couple of autorickshaws.